-From 1st April 2022 all employees will be moved into the reformed pension scheme.
-In the case of firefighters this will be the 2015 FPS.
+From 1 April 2022 all employees have been moved into the reformed pension scheme.
+In the case of firefighters this was the 2015 FPS.
 The estimated pension obligations from this matter have been captured within the defined pension liability.
 The shortfall in employer contributions will be captured in future scheme valuations as an unfunded, past service deficit and reflected in the employer contribution rates going forward.